-When Jesus said, “I am the Way the Truth and the Life”, it was a clear declaration of the Father’s love through the sacrifice of the Son and the empowerment of the Holy Spirit.
+When Jesus said, “I am the Way, and the Truth, and the Life”, it was a clear declaration of the Father’s love through the sacrifice of the Son and the empowerment of the Holy Spirit.

 The Bible has a clear and specific answer to these valid and quite common questions.
-In the gospel of John chapter 14, we find Jesus saying this: “I am the way, the truth, and the life.
+In the gospel of John chapter 14, we find Jesus saying this: “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
-Let us explore these verses and find out what Jesus means.
+Let us explore all the truths of these verses and find out what Jesus means.

 What Jesus Really Meant When He Said “I am the Way the Truth and the Life”

 This famous saying of Jesus is found in the gospel of John chapter 14 verse 6.
 But for us to understand what Jesus meant when He said this, we need to go several chapters back.

 As early as John 5, we see Jesus already starting His ministry by healing the sick at the pool of Bethesda on a Sabbath (John 5:1-17).
 He also started preaching and proclaiming that whoever hears His words and believes in Him will have eternal life (John 5:24).
 Jesus performed miracles in private among His disciples (John 6:16-21) and in public, like the feeding of the five thousand (John 6:1-15).